If a Tree Falls Who Pays?

 If the tree doesn’t damage your house but instead damages your fence, are you still covered?
 Generally, you are.

-Most homeowners’ policies distinguish between two different kinds of structures on your property.
+Most homeowners\’ policies distinguish between two different kinds of structures on your property.
 The “dwelling” refers to your house and any attached structures (like an attached garage), as well as any fixtures attached to the house.
-“Other structures,” including detached garages, sheds, fences or gazebos, are also insured, but typically only for 10% of the coverage on your dwelling.
+“Other structures,” including detached garages, sheds, fences or gazebos, can be insured, but typically only for 10% of the coverage on your dwelling.

 If you have comprehensive coverage on your vehicle, your auto insurance carrier will pay for the damages, after you pay your deductible.
 The same rule would apply to a guest’s car.
 Hopefully, he or she took out comprehensive coverage, too.